OmkarJadhav98/spring-example/spring-mvc-crud/README.md

 # Employee Management System

-Welcome to the **Employee Management System** project! 🎉 This application is designed to help manage employee records efficiently with a modern and user-friendly interface.
+Welcome to the **Employee Management System** project! 🎉 This application is designed to help manage employee records efficiently with a modern and user-friendly interface using `spring` operation.

 ## 🛠 Technologies Used

 - **Spring** - For building and running the Java application.
 - **JSP** - For rendering dynamic web pages.
 - **CSS** - For styling the web pages.
-- **MySQL** - For database management (if applicable).
+- **H2** - For database management (if applicable).
 - **Maven** - For project management and build automation.

 ## 📋 Features